montilab/yQTLpipeline/README.md

 $ curl -s https://get.nextflow.io | bash
 ```

 Sometimes Nextflow may be already installed as a module on your machine.
 Use `module avail nextflow` to check.
 If so, you do not need to download the Nextflow executable.

 ## 2\.
 Run the *yQTL Pipeline*
 Specify input file paths and parameters in `Config.config`.
-See the following section for description for each input parameter.
+See the following [3.Input Files and Parameters](https://github.com/montilab/yQTL-Pipeline#3-input-files-and-parameters) for details.

 When running on local:
 ``` bash